L. STANLEY KIME

 While attending college, Stan met and married the lovely Ruth Joseph.
 He helped her raise her two brothers and sister, before they went west.
 During the Depression, they lived in Idaho, but returned to Ohio to await their first child.

 Stan and Ruth had three children: Lois Sara Smith (1932), Margaret Marie Nelson (1938), and Walter Joseph Kime (1941).
 Their grandchildren are Melody Smith Sweet, Joni Smith Durham, Barry Smith, David Simpson, Phillip Simpson, John Kime (deceased), David Kime, Mark Kime, and Adam Kime.
-They also had nine great-grandchildren (Taj Smith Burnette, Merry Sweet, Zachary Simpson, Molly Simpson, Samuel Kime, Lily Kime, Olive Kime, Teagan Kime, and Jonathan Everett Addison Kime) and three great-great grandchildren (Elijah Smith, Noah Smith-Burnett, and Zoë Eden Burnett).
+They also had nine great-grandchildren (Taj Smith Burnette, Merry Sweet, Zachary Simpson, Molly Simpson, Samuel Kime, Lily Kime, Olive Kime, Teagan Kime, and Jonathan Everett Addison Kime) and four great-great grandchildren (Elijah Smith, Noah Smith-Burnett, Zoë Eden Burnett, and Zion Jeffrey Emmons).

 Stan had many other hobbies and interestsphotography, ceramics, history, sailing.
 He was a very interesting man, a successful business man, a pillar of the community, beloved by his wife, children, and grandchildren.
 The family get-togethers always include loving stories of their time with him.